mariadb-corporation/Mysql-to-MariaDB-Migration/README.md

 The same phases are reachable non-interactively via `--assess`, `--plan`, `--run` — see `./mariadb-migrator --help`.
 CLI flags bypass the menu.

 ## Prerequisites (required)
 - **MariaDB must be installed and running on the target host before running the tool.** The tool verifies the target version during preflight but does not install MariaDB.
-This is a deliberate scope reduction as of v1.1.0-beta; install support remains in the codebase for backward compatibility but is deprecated and will be removed in a future release.
 - For Replication (`binlog`): MariaDB on the target must additionally be configured per customer requirements (replication user, binlog format, etc.).
 - Python 3 is required on the orchestrator host to run the migration orchestrator/CLI workflow.
 - For Parallel Streaming Copy (`two_step`), SQLines Data (`sqldata`/`sqlinesdata`) must be pre-installed and available on `PATH` (or set via `SQLINESDATA_BIN`).